lilab-bcb/cirrocumulus/docs/installation.rst

 - Install cirrocumulus using pip or docker

-- Optionally visit the `Google API Console`_ to obtain OAuth 2.0 credentials
+- Optionally visit the `Google API Console`_ to obtain OAuth 2.0 credentials.

     - Create an OAuth client id.
 Set the OAuth consent screen application name and add your server URL to the list of “Authorized domains”
     - Go to Credentials and click “Create Credentials > OAuth client ID”.
 Enter “Web application” for “Application Type” and your server URL for “Authorized JavaScript origins”.
 Click “Create” to create the credentials.

 - Install MongoDB_ and start the MongoDB server

 - Insert datasets into the `datasets` collection with the properties name and url using the mongo shell::